 He is partner and director of the Agency Zoe of scientific and medical information based in Milan – working for several media, mostly on medicine and health, but also on science policy, the Internet and electronic publishing.

-He is board member and co-chair of Communication of the 11th World Conference of Science Journalists that will take place in Lausanne (Switzerland) in July 2019.
+He was board member and co-chair of Communication of the 11th World Conference of Science Journalists that took place in Lausanne (Switzerland) in July 2019.

 In 1987, he started working part-time in the newsroom of the monthly journal of science popularization «Sapere», where he worked as junior editor until 1992.